 Committed…in all modesty!

-“My role as an elected official… I am mainly elected at the base in relation to my winter job which is a ski instructor.
-Two terms ago, I was asked to be elected to the Reposoir and to be part of the ski commission.
-I want to take care of this village and I like to be able to lend a hand at the community level.
-I try to bring the skills I have and I give a little bit of myself, for pleasure.
+“My role as an elected official… I was primarily elected because of my winter job as a ski instructor.
+Two terms ago, I was asked to be elected in Le Reposoir and to be part of the ski committee.
+I want to take care of this village, and I enjoy being able to lend a hand at the municipal level.
+I try to contribute the skills I have and give a little bit of myself, for the pleasure of it.”

-There are ups and downs, everything doesn't go as planned, it's still a small ski resort, we sometimes have snow problems, we always have things to repair, but in the end At some point we always succeed and I'm quite proud of what we manage to do for a small station like we are.
-It's also interesting to be elected in relation to many other things, it allows us to know the village a little better, there are quite a few things that I didn't know and it's true that this It's not easy to manage.
-I’m not the one who manages the village but it’s interesting to look into it.”
+There are ups and downs, not everything goes as planned, it's still a small ski resort, we sometimes have problems with snow cover, there are always things to fix, but in the end we always manage and I'm quite proud of what we've managed to achieve for a small resort like ours.
+Being elected is also interesting in many other ways; it allows us to get to know the village even better.
+There are quite a few things I didn't know, and it's true that it's not easy to manage.
+I'm not the one who runs the village, but it's interesting to take a closer look.

 Never tired...